AdaCore/gnatstudio/docs/users_guide/editing.rst

 highlighted.
 The way the selection is interpreted (either as a full text or as a rectangle) depends on the command you then chose to manipulate the selection.

-If you chose one of the commands from the `/Edit/Rectangles` menu, the actual rectangle will extend from the top-left corner down to the bottom-right corner.
+If you chose one of the commands from the :menuselection:`Edit --> Rectangles` menu, the actual rectangle will extend from the top-left corner down to the bottom-right corner.
 All characters to the right of the right-most column, although they are highlighted, are not part of the rectangle.

 Consider for instance the following initial text::